Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Introduction

+Another question in the context of gauge fixing decoders is related to the sequence of measurement of the gauge operators.
+In our case, all the gauge operators that we promote to stabilizers anticommute with some 2-body gauge operator of the TSCC.
+While we were able to obtain efficient decompositions of these additional stabilizers individually, these decompositions were not amenable to a joint measurement using 2-body measurements.
+Therefore our decoding algorithms require direct measurement of these stabilizers.
+Then employing the mapping of the TSCC to color codes, we proceed to decode the TSCC.

 We briefly summarize our main contributions below. \begin{compactenum}[(i)] \item First, we propose a decoder that uses partial gauge fixing for TSCC.
-We obtain a threshold of 17.7\% for TSCC derived from the square octagon lattice.
+We obtain a threshold of $17.7\%$ for TSCC derived from the square octagon lattice.

 \item We then propose an alternate ``order'' maximal gauge fixing decoder to improve the threshold.
 This decoder leads to a threshold of threshold 44\%.
-This improvement is attained at the expense of a slight increase in complexity. \item We give an explicit decomposition of the stabilizers of the color codes in terms of 2-body and 4-body gauge operators.

-\item We study the correctability of erasures on a subsystem code.
+This improvement is attained at the expense of a slight increase in complexity. \item We study the correctability of erasures on a subsystem code.
 Specifically, we provide a necessary and sufficient condition for an erasure pattern to be correctable on a subsystem code (without gauge fixing).
-We also study correctability of erasures under the order maximal gauge fixing decoder. \end{compactenum} Along the way, we provide additional insight into the mapping between TSCCs and copies of the parent color code \cite{bombin2012universal}.
-These results could be independent interest.
+We also study correctability of erasures under the order maximal gauge fixing decoder. \end{compactenum}

 There are two related works in addition to our previous work \cite{ITW_TSCC}.
 In \cite{brown2019handling}, the authors studied topological subsystem codes for correcting leakage errors, a more severe form of noise than erasure noise.
 While somewhat related, this noise model is different from ours and assumes that the locations of the erased qubits are unknown.
+With respect to the technique of gauge fixing, the closest work is that of \cite{higgott2021subsystem} where the authors also use gauge fixing for decoding subsystem codes.
+They studied subsystem surface codes and their generalizations over hyperbolic surfaces under depolarizing noise and biased noise models.